I – What Is Dry Eyes

 10. Frequent Eyelid Cleaning

 Cleaning your eyelids frequently is one of home remedies for dry eyes.
 This treatment is recommended for people who get diagnosed with blepharitis and some eye conditions related to eyelid inflammation.
-Therefore, it is recommended cleaning your eyelids frequently.
+Therefore, it is recommended for cleaning your eyelids frequently.

 In order to clean your eyelids, you can use a mild soap or wash.